donnalmartin/mbta_departures_project/README.txt

 associated data available.
 Some lag is normal while the system waits to hear back from the MBTA API, but performance improvements within this application should be investigated as well.

+Q: The second row of the departures table appears blank.
+Is this expected?

+A: No, you should be seeing the current date and time in this row.
+This has been identified as a browser incompatibility issue.
+For this reason, we recommend using the latest availble version of your browser.

 MAINTAINERS
 -----------